langroid/langroid/docs/tutorials/local-llm-setup.md

-# Settig up a local LLM to work with Langroid
+# Setting up a local LLM to work with Langroid

 ## Easiest: with Ollama

 ```
 ollama pull mistral:7b-instruct-v0.2-q8_0
 ```
 This provides an API server for the LLM.
-However this API is _not_ OpenAI-compatible, so Langroid's code (which is written to "talk" to any API that is OpenAI-API-compatible) will not work directly with the Ollama API.
+However, this API is _not_ OpenAI-compatible, so Langroid's code (which is written to "talk" to any API that is OpenAI-API-compatible) will not work directly with the Ollama API.
 Fortunately, we can use the `litellm` library for this.